Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 ## Remember to fetch and pull REGULARLY and to always have the editor closed before pulling or pushing *(wait a few seconds for it to properly close)*

 If you have any doubts or problems, check with your lead programmer, **_avoid_** resolving git issues yourself.
-   > ps: That why we have Programming leads & Asset managers.
+   > ps: That is why we have Programming leads & Asset managers.

 #### If you need to work on a file, here is the procedure :